mirca/mirca.github.io/_projects/spectral-constraints.markdown

 importance: 1
 ---

-_This is a draft incomplete description of this project_

 In this project we propose optimization algorithms to learn graphs with certain spectral properties such as $$k$$-components and bipartite.
 The key idea in this project lies in the fact that the structure of graphs can be controlled via the eigenvalues of their Laplacian and/or adjacency matrices.
 For instance,